 Unintentional time card padding is a problem.
 Intentional wage fraud is even more costly.
 When an employee estimates an extra five minutes, they get a slightly larger paycheck.
 When an employee pads fifteen minutes to a time card every single day—now we’re talking real money.
 Reducing wage theft is a compelling reason to use a time and attendance system.
-The best safeguard against wage theft is a biometric time clock paired with an advanced time and attendance system like TimeWorksPlus.
-More on biometric time clocks ahead.
+The best safeguard against wage theft is an advanced time clock paired with an advanced time and attendance system like TimeWorksPlus.
+More on scanning time clocks ahead.

 Relieve The Administrative Burden

 Automated time and attendance systems relieve hours of work for your HR team.
 They integrate directly with payroll systems.
 No one needs to manually enter timecard hours.
 Managers can approve time cards quickly.
 They don’t even have to collect them—they are right there in the system.

 Does all this capability sound too expensive?
 Stick with me for a minute.
 Because of cloud computing, these systems can accommodate any budget.

 Cloud-Based Time & Attendance Systems Are Affordable For Any Business

 Cloud computing has made time and attendance systems accessible for all businesses.
 Unlike legacy systems, you don’t have to fork out a large chunk of money upfront.
 They work like a subscription service.

 The time and attendance vendor hosts the software on their servers.
 Some business owners fear a lack of control when sensitive employee data isn’t onsite.
 This can actually be an advantage.
 The vendor takes care of security and technical support.
 Business owners don’t need to pay for expensive updates, either.
 The time and attendance vendor keeps the software secure and up-to-date at all times.
 A cloud-based system requires no special hardware.
 It is compatible with both Macs and PCs.
 The mobile companion apps work with Apple iOS, and Android.